-Microservices architecture has many advantages like easy maintenance and loosely coupled architecture, etc. They can be independently developed, tested, deployed and have a clear definitions of business capabilities.
+Microservices architecture has many advantages like easy maintenance and loosely coupled architecture besides helping with optimizing infrastructure and support business innovation.
+They can be independently developed, tested, deployed and have a clear definitions of business capabilities.
 Antipatterns act as a certain trap for Microservices architecture.
+It essentially means that the architecture chosen to run the application as microservices creates more issues than solutions.
 Organizations should avoid anti-patterns to drive stability.

 Multiple services from the start:

 Creating many Microservices from the start adds complexity to the overall architecture.
 Follow an iterative approach for service separation, which starts with fewer Microservices and then follow the fine graining of service separation.
 Also, it is easy to arrive at a decision after some development iterations.

 The style of interaction drives the choice of mechanism for inter-service communication. i.e. synchronous vs asynchronous, one-to-one vs one-to-many mechanisms.
 It is important to look beyond a single communication mechanism (example: Queues) for all inter-service communication within the application.

 Depending on suitability, communication can be through HTTP protocols like Thrift, and gRPC.
 Use of HTTP for inter-service communication can be an ideal choice for Microservices when services communicate in a synchronous manner.
 Message queues like Kafka or RabbitMQ are an ideal choice if retry mechanism and stability are important.